MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-sql-htap-content.md

 This article outlines a solution for a hybrid transaction/analytical processing (HTAP) architecture.
 To process transactions, most systems use low-latency, high-volume operational workloads.
 For analytics, higher-latency, lower-volume workloads are more typical.
 HTAP architectures offer a solution for both workload types.
-Through in-memory databases, HTAP uses consolidated technology to optimize queries on large volumes of data.
+By using in-memory databases, HTAP consolidates technologies to optimize queries on large volumes of data.

-Azure SQL Database forms the core of this HTAP solution, which divides the data into horizontally distributed databases, or shards.
+Azure SQL Database forms the core of this HTAP solution.
+The approach divides the data into horizontally distributed databases, or shards.
 Other main components include:

 - Azure Event Hubs for data ingestion.
 - Azure Stream Analytics for data processing.
 - Azure Functions for partitioning.
 - Azure Blob Storage for event storage.

-Together, these services provide an HTAP solution that helps businesses:
+Together, these services provide an HTAP solution that:

-- Reduce costs by providing fast access to insights on archived data.
-Cool path latencies drop from hours to less than seconds with this solution.
+- Reduces costs by providing fast access to insights on archived data.
+Latencies on the cool path  drop from hours to less than seconds with this solution.
-- Simplify archiving by automatically adding data to long-term storage.
+- Simplifies archiving by automatically adding data to long-term storage.
-- Maximize scalability by sharding data and using an elastic database.
+- Maximizes scalability by sharding data and using an elastic database.

 ## Potential use cases

 This solution applies to organizations that need low-latency access to large volumes of historical data.
 Examples include:

-- Online retailers that access customers' history and demographic information to provide personalized experiences.
+- Online retailers that access customer history and demographic information to provide personalized experiences.
 - Energy providers that combine device data with analytics to manage smart power grids.
 - Businesses that engage in fraud prevention by identifying patterns in historical and real-time data.
-- Manufacturers that rely on real-time event processing to identify problems as they unfold.
+- Manufacturers that rely on real-time event processing to identify problems.

 ## Architecture